jwhitham/spdif-bit-exactness-tools/fpga/README.md

 The front of the device is the rotary control, so when I refer to the "top row" of LEDs, I mean the top row as viewed from the front.
 This is the row furthest from the buttons on the iceFUN module.
 The "top left" button is the one closest to the "bottom left" LED.
+In this picture the top left LED is lit:

 ![Photo from above](../img/above.jpg)